 The only thing the IEP team wants is what is best for the child, and if we aren’t speaking the same language, it’s only hurting the child.
 No one wants that.
 Which is why it is so important that parents and teachers are on the same page when it comes to important acronyms when it comes to all things special education.

 There may honestly be some acronyms that you will never hear or use (and you’re probably okay with that)… but there are quite a few that every parent should know.

 Here is a basic list of acronyms that I have curated and think all parents should know, or at least be aware of.

-*Please note that certain acronyms do vary state-to-state.
+*Please note that certain acronyms do vary state-to-state and district-to-district.